 The five-story development will offer studios and one-bedroom apartments on a 0.49-acre site.
 Residential services and a boxing gym will be located on the ground floor.
 The 98-unit building will be constructed around a central courtyard, providing privacy, safety, and a deepened sense of community.
 Parking spaces will be provided for social services staff while each resident will have a bike storage space.
 Floor to ceiling glazing along the amenity space will engage the community and brings movement to the street.

-The elevator, as you can see from the video, is five stories.
-The process begins with the mode of placing the hydraulic jack.
-It is in ground and goes in first.
+The process begins with placing the mode of conveyance, an in-ground hydraulic jack.
+It goes in first.
 Then the lower a portion of the fully installed elevator and hoistway gets craned into place.
-Once it is set, the second section of the elevator is lowered as well and locked in as well.
-It came in two sections due to transportation needs and is not unusual in the least.
+Once it is set, the second section of the elevator is lowered as well and locked in.
+The elevator came in two sections due to transportation needs and is not unusual in the least.
 The units are designed to be stackable.

-The entire elevator set took less than four hours.
+The entire elevator set took less than four hours and everything is already inside including the elevator car and wiring.
 Once power is available onsite the MEM Elevator System is ready to go.
-It will then be adjusted and scheduled for inspection.
+It will then be started up, adjusted and scheduled for inspection.
 An easy, fast, timesaving solution.
 The elevator is off the critical path and the all too important purpose of the building can begin changing lives sooner than if a traditional elevator was used.

 TL Shield & Associates set the elevator and will be in charge of start up as well.
 They and Modular Elevator Manufacturing was chosen due to the expertise they provide and the superior product they offer.
 They have been the leaders in the modular elevator field for more than two decades.